-Both IBM and Motorola reserve the right to modify this manual and/or any of the products as described herein without further notice.
-Nothing in this manual, nor in any of the errata sheets, data sheets, and other supporting documentation, shall be interpreted as conveying an express or implied warranty, representation, or guarantee regarding the suitability of the products for any particular purpose.
-The parties do not assume any liability or obligation for damages of any kind arising out of the application or use of these materials.
+Both Motorola and IBM reserve the right to modify this document and/or any of the products as described herein without further notice.
+NOTHING IN THIS DOCUMENT, NOR IN ANY OF THE ERRATA SHEETS, DATA SHEETS, AND OTHER SUPPORTING DOCUMENTATION, SHALL BE INTERPRETED AS THE CONVEYANCE BY MOTOROLA OR IBM OF AN EXPRESS WARRANTY OF ANY KIND OR IMPLIED WARRANTY, REPRESENTATION, OR GUARANTEE REGARDING THE MERCHANTABILITY OR FITNESS OF THE PRODUCTS FOR ANY PARTICULAR PURPOSE.
+Neither Motorola nor IBM assumes any liability or obligation for damages of any kind arising out of the application or use of these materials.
 Any warranty or other obligations as to the products described herein shall be undertaken solely by the marketing party to the customer, under a separate sale agreement between the marketing party and the customer.
-In the absence of such an agreement, no liability is assumed by the marketing party for any damages, actual or otherwise.
+In the absence of such an agreement, no liability is assumed by Motorola, IBM, or the marketing party for any damages, actual or otherwise.

 "Typical" parameters can and do vary in different applications.
 All operating parameters, including "Typicals," must be validated for each customer application by customer's technical experts.
-Neither IBM nor Motorola convey any license under their respective intellectual property rights nor the rights of others.
-The products described in this manual are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the product could create a situation where personal injury or death may occur.
-Should customer purchase or use the products for any such unintended or unauthorized application, customer shall indemnify and hold IBM and Motorola and their respective officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Motorola or IBM was negligent regarding the design or manufacture of the part.
+Neither Motorola nor IBM convey any license under their respective intellectual property rights nor the rights of others.
+Neither Motorola nor IBM makes any claim, warranty, or representation, express or implied, that the products described in this document are designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other applications intended to support or sustain life, or for any other application in which the failure of the product could create a situation where personal injury or death may occur.
+Should customer purchase or use the products for any such unintended or unauthorized application, customer shall indemnify and hold Motorola and IBM and their respective officers, employees, subsidiaries, affiliates, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use, even if such claim alleges that Motorola or IBM was negligent regarding the design or manufacture of the part.

-Motorola and are registered trademarks of Motorola, Inc. Motorola, Inc. is an Equal Opportunity/Affirmative Action Employer.
+Motorola and 🛞 are registered trademarks of Motorola, Inc. Motorola, Inc. is an Equal Opportunity/Affirmative Action Employer.